VenuDhanekula/FaceRecognition_Python_OpenCV/README.md

 * Here is the output GIF file on running the 1.CreateDataset.py below.

 For a greater accuracy change the below code.
-This helps to create the dataset with more images so that it helps the trainer to train with more accuracy.
+This helps to create the dataset with more images so that it helps the trainer to train with more accuracy (Example shown below).

    ```sh
    elif count >= 30: